-Don’t you just love the aroma of turkey roasting in the oven or cooking in the deep fryer.
-This activity, Thanksgiving Recipe Swap, will definitely awaken your taste buds.
+If you just love the aroma of turkey roasting in the oven or cooking in the deep fryer then this activity, Thanksgiving Recipe Swap, will definitely awaken your taste buds.

 Sometimes I think that turkey smells better than it tastes.
 My mouth waters just thinking about it.
 Since Thanksgiving is the time for savory delights, how about having your class participate in a favorite recipe swap.
 This will get them ready for the holiday.

 You may be thinking, I just don’t have enough hours in my teaching day for this since I have so much to cover and so little time.
 Buuut with this resource, you can incorporate academics into it.
-Your class will be asked to write a recipe as well as questions to be answered concerning it.
+Your class will be asked to write a recipe as well as questions to be answered.

-While working in their collaborative groups, the kiddos will be given cards to answer recipe questions on.
+While working in their collaborative groups, the kiddos will be given cards on which to answer recipe questions.
 This will ”kill two birds with one stone,” oral listening skills as well as reading comprehension.
 And as a BONUS, you’ll all get to take home some scrumptious recipes for your holiday feast.

 ✿What experts say about this type of activity:✿